 - Baccalaureate degree

-- Cumulative 3.0 GPA or 3.0 GPA in last 60 hours of undergraduate degree program
+- Cumulative 3.0 GPA or 3.0 GPA in the last 60 hours of an undergraduate degree program

-- Students must apply for the certificate program through the TK20 System.
+- Students must apply for this certificate program through the TK20 System.
 Refer to the program website

 |EDLD 531||Instructional Leadership||3|